-What does it mean to be a Muslim in today's world?
-This unit will help pupils understand the belief systems of Islam.
+Unit 2 - What does it mean to be a Muslim in the modern world?: This unit will help pupils understand the belief systems of Islam.
 What are the main cornerstones of the faith?
-What do they believe and how do they practise their faith?
-We will also examine some of the more difficult areas such as terrorism and the Islamic response to it.
+What do Muslims believe and how do they practise their faith?
+Pupils will also examine some of the more difficult areas such as terrorism and the Islamic response to it.

-Ultimate Questions This is a philosophical and ethical unit based around the most important and poignant questions in life such as: Can we prove God?
-What is the meaning of life?
-Is there a correct way to live our lives?
-How do we make moral decisions?
+Unit 3 - Ultimate Questions: This is a philosophical and ethical unit based around the most important and poignant questions in life.
+Questions include:

+- \Rightarrow Can we prove God's existence? - \Rightarrow What is the meaning of life? - \Rightarrow Is there a correct way to live our lives? - \Rightarrow How do we make moral decisions?